 SACOMSS’ DIAL Hotline

-514-398-8500 (Peer Support) Hours of operation updated weekly on website.
+Their hours of operation are updated weekly on their website.

 Suicide Action Montreal (SAM)

 If you need help, fare worried about a loved one, or you are a person bereaved by suicide, you can reach SAM at 1-866-APPELLE (277-3553) anywhere in Quebec.

 They also offer a 24-hour support service at 514 723-4000.

 The Sexual Assault Centre of the McGill Students’ Society (SACOMSS) is a volunteer-run organization committed to supporting survivors of sexual assault and their allies through direct support, advocacy, and outreach.